getcarina/getcarina.com/_tutorials/getting-started-on-carina.md

     $ .\docker.ps1
     ```

-    On Windows, use `docker.exe` instead of `docker` in all of the commands below.
+    On Windows PowerShell, use `docker.exe` instead of `docker` in all of the commands below.

 1. Connect to your cluster and display information about it.